jlafayette/gleam-snek-game/README.md

 - Logging
 - Better snake graphics (simple head/tail)

+- Minor adjustments
+  - Don't block the board entirely with Died/GameOver screen, players need to see how they died

 - Player stats at game-end screen (requires server and DB)

 - Music